-- Selwyn Pieters is accepting new clients for education law, civil litigation, human rights, and criminal law matters.
+- Selwyn Pieters is accepting new clients for education law, human rights, police law and criminal law matters.
 Selwyn has undertaken cases ranging from Election disputes through to media law, human rights and prisoners’ rights.
 He has particular expertise in cross-disciplinary/insecting litigating matters, with the ability to handle issues of public law, Education law, Criminal Law, Constitutional Law and labour and Employment law.
 Selwyn has experience in advocacy at all levels of Courts and Tribunals in Canada.

 - February 07, 2014 University of Ottawa Faculty of Law Black History Month event: Perspectives on Profiling panel on Friday February 7th from 4pm to 6pm in room 302!
 Lawyers to speak about racism in the legal system, Metro News, February 06, 2014

 - January 22, 2014: Patterson v.
 TDSB and Quan ruling is a first good step for the HRTO to record its proceedings in accordance with para.
 135 of Peel Law Association v.
 Pieters, 2013 ONCA 396.
 Hearing adjourned in Patterson v.
 TDSB and Donna Quan See also, Louise Brown Toronto principal who's black alleges ‘systemic discrimination’, Toronto Star, January 22, 2014 It is a highly litigated case that has spawn several decisions so far: